elsasserlab/minute/README.md

    read 2 files must have names ending in `_R1.fastq.gz` and `_R2.fastq.gz`, respectively.
 4. Copy the `config.yaml` file into `myexperiment/` and edit it as required.
-5. Create `experiment.tsv` and `controls.tsv` files describing your libraries
+5. Create `libraries.tsv` and `groups.tsv` files describing your libraries
    (see below).
 6. Run `snakemake -p -s path/to/the/Snakefile`.